GIS-Info/GIS-Info.github.io/pages/north_america/usa-east.md

 Penn State is a top-tier public university in the United States.
 Its geography department is a powerhouse and has 4 general research directions (subfields) including GIS, physical geography, human geography, and environment and society geography.
 There are three types of residential postgraduate programs in the department.
 Bachelors can apply for the 2-year master’s degree program, or the 2-year master’s and 3-year doctoral joint degree program.
 Masters-degree holders can apply for the 4-year doctoral degree program.
 There is also an online Master of Geographic Information Systems (MGIS) program and an online Master of Science in Spatial Data Science program both of which are offered via the [World Campus at Penn State](geospatial.psu.edu).
 These online programs are designed mainly for people who are already working, but students in this program will receive the same degrees and certificates as residential graduate students and all courses are developed and taught by faculty in the Department of Geography.
 Programs in this department are STEM and therefore may be good options for international students.

+Ecology and related programs at Penn State are mainly hosted by the [Huck Institute of Life Sciences](https://www.huck.psu.edu/).

 Professors:

 - **[Cynthia Brewer](https://www.geog.psu.edu/directory/cynthia-brewer)**: cartographic communication and visualization, map design, color theory, multi-scale mapping, atlas production, topographic maps, cartography;